sbb-design-systems/digital.sbb.ch/src/en/foundation/language/notifications/notifications.md

 order: 3
 ---

 Notifications include short hints and feedback messages.
-They inform about states, successes, errors or warnings, for example in the form of <sbb-link variant="inline" href="/{{page.lang}}/design-system/lyne/components/notification">notifications</sbb-link> or <sbb-link variant="inline" href="/{{page.lang}}/design-system/lyne/components/dialog">dialogs</sbb-link>.
+They inform about states, successes, errors or warnings, for example in the form of <sbb-link  href="/{{page.lang}}/design-system/lyne/components/notification">notifications</sbb-link> or <sbb-link  href="/{{page.lang}}/design-system/lyne/components/dialog">dialogs</sbb-link>.

 The goal is to create clarity, remove uncertainty for users and show them what has happened and what to do next.